 The wearable technology study was implemented to look at innovations that enable positive healthy workplace cultures and systems to support a reduction in injuries in the workplace.

 A study on wearable Technologies showed positive results.
 The development of wearables can be used to protect workers from injury.
 Wearables can collect information and have the potential to provide useful feedback from near misses.
-The data from near misses can present an opportunity to develop and present safety lessons learned from this technology to help avoid accidents.

 Despite challenges posed by Covid-19 we should not take our eyes off the main goal of reducing injuries or illnesses in the workplace.